sensestage/interaction_writings/relevant_participation.md

 *Object*

-Instead of an object, you can give the visitor an object that they can hold, that will have some importance in the environment.
+Instead of an costume, you can give the visitor an object that they can hold, that will have some importance in the environment.

 *Split up*